Mandelbrot set image very small Mohammed.Amin.com

 Marrying your first cousin increases the risk of your children having a serious genetic disorder.
 As well as discussing the risks, I link a number of scientific papers, so that readers are not left in any doubt regarding the facts.

-If you want to understand the Quran and don't speak Arabic, you need a translation, but where do you start?
-There are three translations that I generally recommend.
+If you want to understand the Quran and are not an expert in Classical Arabic, you need a translation.
+Where do you start?
+I recommend some translations, as well as commenting on some other translations.

 A response to Rabbi Shmuley Boteach regarding suicide bombers and hell